RobinRadic/blade-extensions/README.md

 "raveren/kint":             "Improved @debug output (1.0.*)",
-"laravelcollective/html":   "Enables the use of @macro directives (~5.0)", "erusev/parsedown":         "Enables the use of @markdown directives (~1.5)", "matthiasmullie/minify":    "Enables the use of @minify directives (~1.3)"
+"laravelcollective/html":   "Enables the use of @macro directives (~5.0)", "erusev/parsedown":         "Enables the use of @markdown directives (~1.5)", "kzykhys/ciconia":          "Enables the use of @markdown directives (~1.0)", "matthiasmullie/minify":    "Enables the use of @minify directives (~1.3)"
 ```